Congleton Apple Juice

 This was so successful that its now an annual event, usually the 3rd Sunday in October where we still have our seed and produce swap but now we juice and press donated apples for everyone to see the production process and they get to taste the fresh apple juice, it’s a great hit with children of all ages!

 So, now each year we encourage residents to donate their windfall, misshapen apples to the scheme by taking them bagged and labelled with their contact details to Astbury Mere Visitor Centre.
-Each week those donated apples are taken to be juiced and bottled, recently by Dunham Massey Apple Juice, see here (link to http://www.dunhammasseyapplejuice.com/) as Eddisbury Fruit Farm has closed down.
+Each week those donated apples are taken to be juiced and bottled, recently by Dunham Massey Apple Juice, as Eddisbury Fruit Farm has closed down.

-The apples varieties given are many and varied, cooking and desert apples, all shapes and sizes, good and unremarkable but all donated by Congleton residents, and everyone who donates apples receives a free bottle of juice.
+The apple varieties given are many and varied, cooking and dessert apples, all shapes and sizes, good and unremarkable but all donated by Congleton residents, and everyone who donates apples receive a free bottle of juice.